Discord Bots, Digital Signal Processing, and TensorFlow Lite

 We saw a bunch of new stuff.

-• A core function called repeat lets us get an infinity iterator of a primitive, in this case 0.
+lets us get an infinity iterator of a primitive, in this case 0. - Then we can

-• We can then chain our unit step at the end of those 4 zeros, effectively delaying our unit step by 4.
+our unit step at the end of those 4 zeros, effectively delaying our unit step by 4. - Then we can

 The result is four 1s and the rest zeros.